-A lot of it may come down to your choice of van.
+It may come down to your van of choice.
 Yet even with the right rig, there are a lot of considerations to account for.
 These include:

-This is an oft-polarising topic, and we are going to steer clear of a complete dissemination.
+This can be a polarising topic, and we are going to steer clear of a complete dissemination.
 To be clear, we are certainly not suggesting these devices aren’t useful.
 Instead, we are merely stating that there is no one-size-fits-all rule when it comes to fitting a WDH.

 The first step before heading off on any adventure is making sure that your caravan is loaded legally, not overloaded, and that the weight is distributed evenly across the van.
 The heaviest proportion of the weight should be spread across the caravan axles, and evenly on both sides.

 This is a crucial area of consideration, and it’s important to note that not all 4WDs are built and tow the same.

 The van and towing vehicle have to be compatible.
 In fact, legally, it is a must, as an unbalanced caravan can be dangerous to tow.

 Much of it is down to various weights, and this article is a great starting point to better understand the relationship between car and caravan.

 So, in summary, this is another false presumption.
 Your tow vehicle and van need to be on good terms.

 A myth perpetuates that single-axle caravans are dangerous to tow, and tandem-axle vans are much safer.